favorite conversation topics include:

 Kate Douglas is a multidisciplinary theatre artist seeking to challenge audiences about the limits of their world through experiences that center plants and other non-humans.

-Her writing and arrangements has been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Kat Cunning, PigPen Theatre Co., Shaina Taub and Kiah Victoria and developed at SPACE on Ryder Farm, Rhinebeck Musicals, Art Farm, The National Theater Institute, the Writer’s Colony at Goodspeed, Urban Stages, Artemisia Theatre and HERE Arts Center.
+Her writing and arrangements have been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Kat Cunning, PigPen Theatre Co., Shaina Taub and Kiah Victoria and developed at SPACE on Ryder Farm, Rhinebeck Musicals, Turkey Land Cove Foundation, Drop Forge Tool (upcoming), Art Farm, The National Theater Institute, the Writer’s Colony at Goodspeed, Urban Stages, Artemisia Theatre and HERE Arts Center.

-She is the recipient of a Lower Manhattan Cultural Council grant in support of her immersive work Extinct, which will debut this year.
-Her piece Middlemist Red is currently in development as part of New Victory LabWorks 2017-2018 season and will be in residence at SPACE on Ryder Farm this fall.
-There, she will also be working on her musical The Lucky Few with Todd Almond.
+She is the recipient of a Lower Manhattan Cultural Council grant in support of her immersive work Extinct, which debuted in winter 2018.
+Her piece Middlemist Red is currently in development as part of New Victory LabWorks 2018-2019 season and will be in residence at SPACE on Ryder Farm this fall.
+Additional upcoming projects include co-writes with Todd Almond, Matthew Marsh and Grace McLean.

 She has trained as a performer with artists such as Raina von Waldenburg, Christopher Bayes and Erica Fae.
 Recent credits include Punchdrunk’s Sleep No More, Third Rail’s The Grand Paradise, Kansas City Choir Boy starring Courtney Love and Todd Almond (Premiere and Tour) and Fernando Rubio’s Everything by my side (U.S. Premiere).